danilosierrac/gilbert-index/_posts/2017-07-21-moneymaking.md

 ---
 layout: post
 title:  "Moneymaking"
-description: 'I’m an Alternative Moneymaker, meaning someone who earns money in non-traditional ways.
+description: "I’m an Alternative Moneymaker, meaning someone who earns money in non-traditional ways.
 Think of “traditional” as working, say, a traditional office job.
 And if you’re an Alternative Moneymaker, chances are you’ve made money in a number of diverse, nonlinear, non sequitur ways.
 Which is how I’ve made money.
-Here’s the list:'
+Here’s the list:"
 date:   2017-07-21
 permalink: /moneymaking/
 ---